brianhaferkamp/mlbapidata/README.md

 # MLB API DATA
 #### Endpoints to get MLB.com API data

 The MLB.com API is quite an illusive thing.
-This data should help you get to some common end points.
+This should help you get to some common end points.

 ## New API Data